tenbonks/scriptio-qoutes-app/README.md

 ---
 # Testing

-I performed manual tests on Scriptio, during development and once all the functionality was in place
+I performed manual tests on Scriptio, during development and once all the functionality was in place, please click the dropdown below for the processes I took.

+I validated my HTML using W3C HTML Validation Service, This returned some errors, but these are caused by using template language within the html, so these are accounted for and aren't a problem.
+I also validated my css with W3C CSS Validation Service, and this validated at CSS Level 3 + SVG.

+I tested Scriptio on Chrome through development, and to the point it was ready for submission, it was tested on

 <details><summary>CLICK HERE for testing process'</summary>
 <p>